General advice

 What is an authorised online third party provider?

-A third party provider or TPP provides different services to help manage your money or make payments online.
-An example of these services is an app or website where you can see a consolidated view of all your accounts with different banks and building societies in one place.
-In order to use these services you must give the TPP consent to access your account data.
+A third party provider (TPP) offers different services to manage your money.
+For example, an app that gives a view of your accounts with different banks.
+To use these services you must give the TPP consent to access your account data.

 There are three types of TPP:

-Account Information Service Provider (AISP) - a third party to whom you grant consent to view your account(s), alongside your payment accounts from other banks and building societies.
+• Account Information Service Provider (AISP).
+A third party you let view your account.
+This might be alongside your payment accounts from other banks and building societies.

-Card Based Payment Instrument Issuer (CBPII) - a third party to whom you grant consent to check if your account has available funds when making a payment.
+• Card Based Payment Instrument Issuer (CBPII).
+A third party you let check if your account has available funds when making a payment.

-Payment Initiation Service Provider (PISP) - a third party to whom you may grant consent to make a payment on your behalf.
+• Payment Initiation Service Provider (PISP).
+A third party you let make a payment on your behalf.

 Find out more www.ybs.co.uk/openbanking at YBS.

-• When accessing your accounts or making a payment using an authorised Third Party Provider (TPP), make sure you take the following steps to protect yourself:
+When using an authorised TPP, take the following steps to protect yourself:

 • Check with the relevant regulator whether the TPP is genuine before you use it.
 In the UK, this is the Financial Conduct Authority (FCA).

 • Ensure you use the genuine TPP’s website.
-Fraudsters often set up fake versions of websites in an attempt to obtain information.
+Fraudsters often set up fake versions of websites to get information.

-• If you receive any communication from or about a TPP regarding account access or a payment which you have not authorised, contact us as soon as possible.
+• If you're contacted from a TPP about account access or a payment which you have not authorised, call YBS.

 How can you allow them to access your account?

-You must have registered for Internet Banking to use one of these authorised online third party providers.
+You must have registered for Internet Banking to use an authorised TPP.
 You must give them specific consent to access your account details.
-You may only share with them your User ID, password and memorable information (Internet Banking log on details) that you set up when you registered for Internet Banking.
-They can enter your User ID, password and memorable information on your behalf and ask us to make a payment from your account.
+You can share with them your internet banking login details.
+This could include your user ID, password and memorable information.
+They can enter your user ID, password and memorable information on your behalf.
 If that happens, that means you’ve agreed to make the payment.

 How can you stop an online third party provider from accessing your account?